 Entirely free and open source, UBlock Origin is another popular ad blocking extension for Google Chrome because it does a great job at blocking the ads without taxing your system in the process.
-With more than 10 million users as of 2017, it remains one of the most well-used ad blockers out there today.

 Utilizing similar block lists to AdBlock Plus, UBlock offers comparable blocking capabilities, but by leveraging surveys of what style resources are required for individual web pages, it is able to be more efficient in its operation.
 It has also been noted for its specific ability to counter pesky pop-under ads which have become more common as more browsers come with their own pop-up blockers.